-The cost is $50 for each registered workshop.
 Those interested in receiving a MERC Certificate must complete six (6) workshops.
-In order to receive a MERC Certificate, you must register for the MERC Certificate Program for an additional fee of $100.
+In order to receive a MERC Certificate you must first complete six (6) workshops.
+Upon completion you then have to register for the MERC Certificate Program and pay an additional fee of $100.

 The fee for an individual workshop will be refundable up to two weeks prior to the scheduled meeting.
 Cancellation after that point will forfeit the registration fee.
 If there are fewer than 8 people registered for the MERC workshop by the deadline, the workshop will be cancelled.
 You will be notified and your money refunded.